 Bringing together a variety of interdisciplinary perspectives, the cluster will address a key set of questions: What sorts of meaningful democratic participation are possible in a world of globalized capital and economic power?
 How are the rights and responsibilities of citizens changing?
 How are forces of cosmopolitanism impacting local, regional, and national identities?
 How do concepts of democratic citizenship inform and shape the conflicts between national, regional, and global forms of governance?
 Students will analyze these questions through the lenses of the current immigration debate, refugee law and policy, programs of corporate responsibility, and the rise of new forms of global governance.

 This Focus cluster seeks to build a sustainable community of students engaged in ethical inquiry, and participants will have access to supplemental civic engagement and research opportunities offered through the Kenan Institute for Ethics.
-During the fall semester, there will be a Focus field trip to New York to observe meetings of the United Nations and engage in discussions with Duke alumni currently working with UN agencies.
-In addition, students will be welcomed into the Institute’s student community, which presents opportunities to interact with other engaged students, use the Institute’s communal spaces, and stay abreast of additional Institute programs, including DukeEngage Dublin and the Faculty/Student Bhutanese Refugee Research Program in Durham and Nepal.
+During the fall semester, students will have the chance to engage with visiting speakers and community leaders as well as to participate in field trips.
+In addition, students will be welcomed into the Institute’s student community, which presents opportunities to interact with other engaged students, use the Institute’s communal spaces, and stay abreast of additional Institute programs, including DukeEngage Dublin, MASTERY refugee tutoring, and various research teams, including Bass Connections projects.

 The Focus Program selects students by online application only and accepts on average 32 students per cluster.
 Incoming first-year students usually apply to the Focus Program during April and May.
-To learn more about Focus programs in general, or to apply to the Ethics, Leadership, & Global Citizenship cluster, visit the Trinity College of Arts & Sciences website.
+To learn more about Focus programs in general, or to apply to the Ethics, Leadership, & Global Citizenship cluster, visit the Focus Program website.

 Public Policy 190FS.04: Migrants, Managers and Multiple Citizens in a Global World (SS)